czyzby/gdx-lml/README.md

 - **ApplicationPreferences**: utility container for application's preferences.
 Manages a map of cached preferences to avoid reading preferences multiple times and ensure that the returned Preferences object for the given path is always the same and in sync.

 ### Reflection
-- **Reflection**: class with static utilities that make LibGDX reflection a bit less awkward to use (and temporarily work around GWT method annotation bug which should be fixed in the next version).
+- **Reflection**: class with static utilities that make LibGDX reflection a bit less awkward to use (and temporarily works around GWT method annotation bug which should be fixed in the next version).

 ### Scene2D
 - **Actors**: simple, common utility methods for Scene2D actors.